 Snapseed – Bloggers know how important having beautiful photos to complement their blogposts.
 If you are not into using Photoshop and other complicated apps, you may try a simple mobile app to make your photos look pretty and bright.
 Snapseed can do a lot to enhance your photo.
 Just search it on your app store and download it.

 Najmah is a 23 year old Filipino Muslim, Clinical Nutritionist and Med student.
-Born and raised in Saudi Arabia.
-Living in the Philippines since 2010.
+Roots in Marawi.
+Born and raised in Jeddah.
+Studying in Manila.
 By Najmah contains posts about her life lessons, personal excellence and journey to becoming a doctor.
-You can also find her blogging on The Muslim Bricks
+Check more of her works on The Muslim Bricks and Hijabi Mag

 By Najmah is a personal blog run by Najmah.
 She's a clinical nutritionist and currently a med student in Manila.
 Aside from pursuing her medical dream, she is constantly working on bettering herself.
 On this blog, she writes about personal excellence, life lessons and her road to white coat.